Kicksecure/security-misc/README.md

 rather, it is a form of badness enumeration.
 Any potential candidates for future disabling should first be blacklisted for a suitable amount of time.

+- Optional - Bluetooth: Disabled to reduce attack surface.

+- Optional - CPU MSRs: Disabled as can be abused to write to arbitrary memory.

 - File Systems: Disable uncommon and legacy file systems.

 - FireWire (IEEE 1394): Disabled as they are often vulnerable to DMA attacks.